camunda-community-hub/community-action-maven-release/README.md

 If there are no vulnerabilities found, or `UNKNOWN,` `LOW,` or `MEDIUM` vulnerabilities, the action will complete with `exit 0`.
 If there is a `HIGH` or `CRITICAL` vulnerability found, the release deployment will fail with `exit 1`.
 The results of the scan will then be displayed in a `sarif.tpl` named `trivy-results.sarif`.

+The [v1.0.7 release](https://github.com/camunda-community-hub/community-action-maven-release/releases/tag/v1.0.7) introduces uploading the results of a Trivy vulnerability scan that has completed with `exit 1` contained in a Sarif file to the [GitHub Security](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository) tab.

 > ![A BPMN diagram of the release workflow](https://github.com/camunda-community-hub/community/blob/main/assets/release-new-version.png)

 ### Usage